fbpx

 This year, many homeowners are seeing new damage to trees more than one year after Imprelis was applied.
 The active chemical, aminocyclopyrachlor, does not break down in the soil in the same way as other chemical herbicides do – aminocyclopyrachlor requires ultraviolet light and bacteria to eat away at it.
 If sunlight and bacteria can’t act on it (like if it’s below the surface in chemically fertilized soil which has destroyed the bacteria), when new rains fall, the lying-in-wait Imprelis is pushed deeper into the soil where it finds ornamental plant root systems to attack.

-Twenty-two states from Kansas to Pennsylvania initially reported damages to trees and ornamental plants.
-Coincidentally, many of these states had higher than expected rainfall last spring – Imprelis hadn’t had time to break down, was moved along by rain and found tree roots to attack deep in the soil.
+Twenty-two states, from Kansas to Pennsylvania, initially reported damages to trees and ornamental plants.
+Coincidentally, many of these states had higher-than-expected rainfall last spring.
+Imprelis hadn’t had time to break down, was moved along by rain, and found tree roots that attacked deep in the soil.
 Damaged trees recently added to the list are willows and poplars.

 From the University Of Minnesota Extension (link has been removed from UMN website): “Imprelis does not bind well to soil particles and is a very water-soluble compound… Because it is active over a long period of time in soils and because its low adsorption and high solubility allow it to move downward in soil,… Imprelis was able to reach the root systems of ornamental plants,… and injury occurred.
 It is still not known why particular spruce and pine species are so susceptible to Imprelis.”

 If the Imprelis problem was in my yard, I would be very leery of planting new trees in the same area as the damaged or dead trees.
-When the Imprelis damaged trees are dug up and the soil is disturbed, that action may stimulate the still active Imprelis down toward the roots of the new trees and nearby plants.
-The new trees could be damaged by Imprelis and many surrounding plants as well, starting the whole aggravating process over again.
+When the Imprelis-damaged trees are dug up, and the soil is disturbed, that action may stimulate the still-active Imprelis down toward the roots of the new trees and nearby plants.
+The new trees and plants could be damaged by Imprelis, starting the whole aggravating process over again.

 From Michigan State University’s Extension Service: “Where… trees were killed or severely damaged… it is less clear that it will be safe to plant this spring.
 DuPont conducted a study in which they planted cotton, soybeans, and sunflowers in fields one year after Imprelis application and found that responses varied from no plant damage to plant death.”